-Gordon Banks at 80: The World Cup win, waiting for Liverpool and the greatest save
+Gordon Banks: World Cup glory, waiting for Liverpool and the greatest save

 'I waited - but Liverpool never came'

-Banks was a Leicester City player when England won in 1966 - but the following year with Peter Shilton emerging, the club decided to sell their World Cup winner.
+Banks was a Leicester City player when England won in 1966 but the following year, with Peter Shilton emerging, the club decided to sell their World Cup winner.
 Liverpool were rumoured to be interested but would not meet the £50,000 asking price.
-In the end he joined Stoke and remained there until he retired from professional football in 1973.
+Banks joined Stoke and remained there until he retired in 1973.
 Banks had lost the sight in his right eye after a car crash in October 1972.

 When Leicester put me up for sale I saw Roger Hunt at an international match.
 He said: "Don't sign for anybody - Bill Shankly is coming for you."